dp9u0/awesome-stars/README.md

 ## TypeScript

+- [nebular](https://github.com/akveo/nebular) - Nebular is a set of essential modules for your next Angular 5 application.
+- [angular-seed](https://github.com/mgechev/angular-seed) - Extensible, reliable, modular, PWA ready starter project for Angular (2 and beyond) with statically typed build and AoT compilation
 - [vscode-power-mode](https://github.com/hoovercj/vscode-power-mode) - Your code is powerful, unleash it!
 The extension made popular by Code in the Dark has finally made its way to VS Code.
 - [javascript-datastructures-algorithms](https://github.com/loiane/javascript-datastructures-algorithms) - :books: collection of JavaScript and TypeScript data structures and algorithms for education purposes.
 Source code bundle of JavaScript algorithms and data structures book
 - [cyclejs](https://github.com/cyclejs/cyclejs) - A functional and reactive JavaScript framework for predictable code